 \section{Abstract}

-Noncoplanar magnetic structures, such as magnetic skyrmions, are characterized by the spin chirality and usually favored by antisymmetric exchange interactions in noncentrosymmetric magnets.
-Here, we show that a linearly polarized electric-field pulse stabilizes a nonequilibrium spin-scalar-chiral state in a centrosymmetric itinerant ferromagnet.
-The sign of the scalar chirality can be controlled by circularly polarized light.
+Noncoplanar magnetic structures, such as magnetic skyrmions, are characterized by spin chirality and usually favored by antisymmetric exchange interactions in noncentrosymmetric magnets.
+Here, we show that a linearly polarized electric-field pulse stabilizes a nonequilibrium spin scalar chiral state in a centrosymmetric itinerant ferromagnet.
+The scalar chirality has a nonmonotonic dependence on the electric-field strength, and its sign can be controlled by circular polarization.
 Furthermore, magnetic skyrmions are excited after the pulse decays.
-A photoinduced non-thermal electron distribution plays an important role for instability towards the spin-scalar-chiral state as well as the $120^{\circ}$ N\'eel state, depending on the next-nearest-neighbor transfer integral.
-These results provide an alternative route to controlling the spin chirality by photoirradiation.
+A photoinduced nonthermal electron distribution plays an important role for instability towards the spin scalar chiral state as well as the $120^{\circ}$ N\'eel state, depending on the next-nearest-neighbor transfer integral.
+These results provide an alternative route to controlling spin chirality by photoirradiation.

-\textit{Introduction.}---Swirling spin textures, e.g., magnetic bubbles, vortices, and skyrmions, have been intensively studied in condensed matter physics~\cite{Seki2016,Han2017,Zang2018,Blachowicz2019,Ochoa2018,Back2020,Fujishiro2020,Tokura2021,Batista2016,Hayami2021}.
+\textit{Introduction.} Swirling spin textures, e.g., magnetic bubbles, vortices, and skyrmions, have been intensively studied in condensed matter physics~\cite{Seki2016,Han2017,Zang2018,Blachowicz2019,Nagaosa2013,Ochoa2018,Back2020,Fujishiro2020,Tokura2021,Batista2016,Hayami2021}.
 These noncoplanar spin orders are usually attributed to the competition between the ferromagnetic (FM) interaction and the antisymmetric Dzyaloshinskii--Moriya (DM) interaction, the latter of which is present in noncentrosymmetric systems.
-Recently, the skyrmion crystal was discovered even in centrosymmetric magnets without the DM interaction~\cite{Kurumaji2019,Hirschberger2019,Khanh2020,Yasui2020}, where the geometrical frustration, magnetic anisotropy, and Fermi-surface instability play a role in generating the spin chirality~\cite{Okubo2012,Leonov2015,Amoroso2020,Martin2008,Akagi2010,Akagi2012,Ozawa2017,Hayami2017a}.
-When electrons are subject to the emergent fields associated with the noncoplanar or noncollinear spin structure, intriguing transport~\cite{Lee2009,Neubauer2009,Shiomi2013,Hirschberger2020,Kim2019s,Ishizuka2020a,Fujishiro2021} and optical~\cite{Hayashi2021,Sorn2021,Okumura2021,Mochizuki2010b} phenomena are observed, thereby attracting scientific and technological interest.
+Recently, the skyrmion crystal was discovered even in centrosymmetric magnets without the DM interaction~\cite{Kurumaji2019,Hirschberger2019,Khanh2020,Yasui2020}, where, e.g., geometrical frustration, magnetic anisotropy, and Fermi-surface instability play a role in generating spin chirality~\cite{Okubo2012,Leonov2015,Amoroso2020,Martin2008,Akagi2010,Akagi2012,Ozawa2017,Hayami2017a,Kumar2010}.
+When electrons are subject to the emergent fields associated with noncoplanar or noncollinear spin structures, intriguing transport~\cite{Lee2009,Neubauer2009,Shiomi2013,Hirschberger2020,Kim2019s,Ishizuka2020a,Fujishiro2021} and optical~\cite{Hayashi2021,Sorn2021,Feng2020k,Okumura2021,Mochizuki2010b} phenomena are observed, thereby attracting scientific and technological interest.